CS3343Group20/Project/release/readme.txt

 #User Guide
 -----------------------------------------
--Configure input data in "input.txt" under src folder
+-Configure input data in "input.txt" under Source folder

 -test input are forming in lines, each line represent a seperate request from passenger, format should be as follow:
 	[request time] [passenger current floor] [passenger target floor] [passenger weight]